atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 ```
 All datasets have 0 NA value, so no further data cleaning needed.

+Another step done in data cleaning is to check datatypes in each datasets to make calculation and analysis easier, like calculating numbers or make categories.
 ### Check Data Structures
 ```{r}
 glimpse(daily_activity)
 ```